 We have always known stress causes weight gain.
 The reason it hits us harder in the first year of our relationship is that our entire life is changing.

 It is important, however, to simultaneously imbibe healthy ways of living.
 Not only to counter stress but also to check excess weight.

 Happy Weight: Before and After

 Relationship weight gain happens because you are in a happy and secure relationship and it’s not necessarily a bad thing.
 Just don’t overdo it.
 You don’t want the happy weight to take control of your body.

-If you decide the weight you’ve gained is too much to bear, there is something you can do to strengthen your relationship even more.
+If you decide the weight is too much, there is something you can do to strengthen your relationship even more.
 Work out with your new partner and lose the fat that comes along with gaining weight.